Our vision is to; Change the culture of workplace mental health

 Rachel originally worked in London and then moved back to the Exeter area.
 She has worked in a variety of clinical settings including inpatient, forensic and community mental health services.
 She is presently working within higher education within a University’s Wellbeing Service mental health team.
 As a senior mental health practitioner she supports students who experience mental health difficulties that significantly impact on their ability to study and cope at university.

-In her clinical practice Rachel specialises in working with people diagnosed with complex and enduring mental health difficulties.
+In her clinical practice Rachel specializes in working with people diagnosed with complex and enduring mental health difficulties.
 Rachel uses both individual and group interventions drawing from a range of therapeutic approaches including psycho-social education, Brief Solution Focused therapy, Transactional Analysis, Cognitive Behavioural Therapy, emotional regulation and resilience, and mindfulness.

 The emphasis of her work is to provide people with the strengths and skills they need to facilitate personal change and to enable them to manage their mental health and life in a meaningful and satisfying way.
 This can include empowering students to talk about their long-standing mental health difficulties with health professionals for the first time, in order to get a diagnosis and referral to appropriate treatments and services.
 Rachel is also regularly involved in joint working and liaison with the NHS mental health services to provide collaborative support for the students, in particularly with risk assessment, safety planning and relapse prevention.